Brief: While Google Drive is not officially available for Linux, here are tools to help you use Google Drive in Linux.

 If you add your Google Account in GNOME Online Accounts, Nautilus will automatically have Google Drive added to its sidebar as a remote filesystem.
 It’s not actually a desktop client.
-But you can do some cool things like drag & drop file uploading, opening Google Drive files directly from Nautilus, copying files from Google Drive to your local filesystem etc.
+But you can do some cool things like drag & drop file uploading, opening Google Drive files directly from Nautilus, copying files from Google Drive to your local filesystem, etc.

-It’s totally disappointing that Google hasn’t yet come forward with an official Google Drive client for Linux despite the growing popularity of Linux.
+It’s totally disappointing that Google hasn’t yet come forward with an official Google Drive client for Linux, despite the growing popularity of Linux.
 Until it does, these alternatives are all we have.

 Which one of these is your favorite?
 Do you have any other suggestions to use Google Drive in Ubuntu or any other Linux?
 Are you facing trouble using any of these methods?
-Whatever the reason is, you’re always welcomed to use our comment section.
+Whatever the reason is, you’re always welcome to use our comment section.